Top producers who have a great business and life, have a principle based mission and vision statement in their financial advisor marketing plan.

 Examples include pictures of your family or future family (if you don’t have one), dream vacation spots, favorite inspirational quotes and pictures of your ideal look (physically and mentally).

 The pictures should resonate with your goal.
 Each morning when you rise and evening when you retire, review your visualization book.
-After reviewing, take a few moments, close your eyes and visualize in your mind your ideal small business and life.
+After reviewing, take a few moments, close your eyes and visualize in your mind your ideal financial advisory business and life.

 In addition to creating a visualization book that represents your ideal business and life, also create a board.
 Place the board in your office so you can see it during the day.
 Numerous studies have shown that simply visualizing an event can dramatically improve our odds of achieving the desired result!
 Interestingly, my second home is almost identical to the cabin in my book that I visualized owning.